Law Society Tribunal Rules of Practice and Procedure

 5.7 Acceptance of documents by the Tribunal does not mean that they are timely, properly served or otherwise comply with these rules or the order or direction under which they were filed.
 The Tribunal may reject documents after they are filed.

-5.9 Electronic copies of documents may be filed in Word and/or pdf format, by e-mail (if less than 20 MB), on a USB drive or by such other method as the Tribunal may permit.
-The document file name must include the Tribunal file number, the name of the document and the party filing.
+5.9 Where possible, electronic documents must be filed in pdf format or, alternatively, in both pdf and other formats such as .doc, .ppt and .xlsx.
+Electronic documents may be filed by e-mail (if less than 20 MB), on a USB drive, by the Tribunal’s File Sharing Platform or by such other method as the Tribunal may permit.
+The file name and the structure and format of the electronic document must comply with the Tribunal’s practice direction on electronic documents.

 - two copies of the document if the appearance is before a single-member panel;